- National Code of Conduct (Football Federation of Australia)

 - How do I work out which age group I play in?

-- What kit do the club provide as part of registration?
+- What kit does the club provide as part of registration?

 - What equipment do I need?